 The most amazing situation I have been in was early on in the program with my dog, Kai.
 We were at an extended care location and visiting an elderly woman who had just moved in the month before.
 The woman was very withdrawn and quiet, declining joining others for meals or activities.
 The moment she met my dog the floodgates opened, telling me about all her dogs growing up and the wonderful adventures they had.
 We walked up and down the halls for over half an hour with this lovely woman.
 What truly touched my heart was the staff reporting she joined them for supper that evening.

 Though they cannot speak, dogs seem to connect with humans on a deeper level.
-The comfort they bring is not something anyone can replicate and is what keeps my dedication to the program alive.
+The comfort they bring is not something anyone can replicate and is what keeps my dedication to the program alive

 OAVT: Do you get to use your RVT skill set in your role with SJA?

 Alyssa: Absolutely!
-Being able to maintain organization and time management skills have been key to managing the role of coordinator.
+Being able to maintain organization and time management skills has been key to managing the role of coordinator.
 As an RVT I do have a wider knowledge base about canine behaviour, health, wellness and zoonosis within hospital and assisted living facilities.
 I also get to meet many dogs every day and have recruited a fair number into our program from meeting them in clinic!

 OAVT: Is your coordinator role within Ontario only?
 And did you have to take additional training for the position?

 Alyssa: I am in a community coordination role.
 St John Ambulance is one of the oldest worldwide humanitarian organizations.
-The Therapy Dog program is relatively new, started in 1992 in Southern Ontario.
+The Therapy Dog program is relatively new, started in 1992 in southern Ontario.
 Though we are all based in our home communities we are all part of large regional groups working together to advance the program.
 Though separated, the SJA Therapy Dog program is like a large family and I often have contact with other coordinators in Ontario and even in Atlantic Canada.
 It allows us to exchange experiences and give feedback about how certain programs are running.